Meta-Fusion-Labs/TheRabbitHole/README.md

 1. Install the required dependencies by running `npm install` or `yarn install`.

-2. Cloe the repo and work on you own app, contact MFL to contribute directly. see contributing below...
+2. Clone the repo and work on you own app, contact MFL to contribute directly. see contributing below...

 3. Explore the Open Metaverse, join communities, attend events, and collaborate with other users.